pablouser1/plugin.video.filmin/README.md

 # Filmin Kodi
-Play your favorites Filmin movies and shows using Kodi
+Play your favorites Filmin movies and shows using Kodi.

+Currently able to play content using Inputstream Helper

-This project is **under heavy development and unusable at the moment**
+This project is **under heavy development**

 ## Features added
 * Search
+* DRM play
 * Auth using access token
 ## Priority
-* Play DRM video
 * Login using username and password
+* More menu options
+* Subtitles